solarslurpi/GrowBuddies/docs/gus.md

   - save and exit.
 ##### Install the Mosquitto MQQT Broker
 - Install Mosquitto [following PiMyLife's steps](https://pimylifeup.com/raspberry-pi-mosquitto-mqtt-server/)
+(mqtt_explorer)=
 ##### Observe Messages
-Open up [MQTT explorer](http://mqtt-explorer.com/) and connect to growBuddy.
+Open up [MQTT explorer](http://mqtt-explorer.com/) and connect to gus.
-:::{figure} images/mqtt_explorer_before_snifferbuddy.jpg
+:::{figure} images/mqtt_explorer.jpg
 :align: center
-:scale: 80
+:scale: 60

-growBuddy[1] mqtt broker
+gus mqtt broker
 :::
-_Note: The name of this server is growBuddy1 because growBuddy is being used._  Since there are no Buddies, the only traffic is the default traffic of the broker.
+The image points out there is a SnifferBuddy sending mqtt messages to gus.
 ##### Using MQTT To Determine Device Health
 You may not need to know anything about this.
 I have it here so I don't forget why this is in the code!